vegaprotocol/specs/protocol/0028-GOVE-governance.md

 A proposal to close a market contains:

-1. an enactment time
-1. final settlement price (not required for spot markets)
+1. final settlement price (not required for spot markets) formatted accounting for market's decimal places

 Once market is closed the process cannot be reversed.
+Note that this implies that once a governance proposal to close the market has been voted in the market will definitely close at the enactment time of that vote at the latest.
+While the market is still open it's still possible to submit additional governance votes to close the market, however they'll only have any effect if their enactment date is prior to that of the market closure proposal which has already passed.

+If the market is in an auction of any type excluding the opening auction at the time the market closure governance proposal gets enacted, then the auction should uncross immediately, any trades resulting from it should be generated at the auction uncrossing price and then the system should proceed to close the market using the price (if applicable) provided by the proposal being enacted.
+If the market is in opening auction when the governance proposal to close it gets enacted then auction shouldn't uncross, market closes trivially as no trades have yet been generated.

+Attempting to enact the market closure governance proposal on a market in a `settled` [state](./0043-MKTL-market_lifecycle.md#market-status-descriptions) has no effect.
+When closing a market which needs the final price with a governance vote it's always the price supplied with the governance vote being enacted that gets used, even if the oracle price is available at that time.
+Please note that the price supplied with the vote needs no further conversion as it's already specified in market decimal places.

+The state of a market successfully closed by the governance vote should be `closed`.

+Please note that certain types of markets like [perpetual futures](./0053-PERP-product_builtin_perpetual_future.md) may perform additional actions during governance closure, refer to their specs for details.

 ### 6.2.
 Suspend the market

-This proposal puts the market into an auction mode which can only be exit with a governance proposal to unsuspend the market.
+This proposal puts the market into an auction mode which can only be exit with a governance proposal to resume the market.
 It can be applied to a market that's in any of the active (accepting orders) states including the opening auction.

 A market that's been suspended can't have the open volume changed or margin account balances reduced for any of the parties within the market.
+Parties can submit the relevant order types just like in an other auction.

+If the market is already suspended via governance when another vote gets enacted then that vote has no effect.

 ### 6.3.
-Unsuspend the market
+Resume the market

 This proposal removes the restrictions put in place by a successful [market suspension proposal](#61-suspend-the-market).
 Note that this does not necessarily mean the market that's in auction mode should leave it immediately, as other auction triggers may still be active.
+When the market leaves the auction any trades resulting from it should be generated at the auction uncrossing price as is done for any other auction type.

+If the market is not suspended when the vote to resume the market gets enacted then that vote has no effect.

 ## 7. Freeform governance proposal